bijiuni/compu_bio/Lab7/README.md

 Instead of saving it as a binary file, DNA and protein information is saved in two fasta files.

-Note the probabilities are equal as defulat.
+Note the probabilities are equal as default.
 The join function turns the numpy array into a string.

 DNA:
 ```